stevejay/artfullylondon-web-admin/README.md

 - See if a submit-on-Enter fix appears for Formix FastField
 - Yup for validation
 - Why no descriptionCredit on almeida and british libary/museum pics?
-- check images from cdn have cache headers.
 - I'll need to use mapbox-gl but it is a huge library - use [react-loadable](https://github.com/jamiebuilds/react-loadable) to include it only on the venue and event edit pages.

 ## Maintenance